More Than Just Unlocking Doors

 Exclusive Listings vs. MLS®

-Most homes in Kingston are listed on the Multiple Listing Service (MLS®), which provides your property with the broadest possible exposure.
+The Multiple Listing Service (MLS®) lists most homes in Kingston, giving your property the widest possible exposure.
 When a home appears on the MLS®, it is visible to all REALTORS® and their clients, both locally and across the province.
 This maximizes competition and often leads to stronger offers.

 Sometimes, though, a seller chooses an exclusive listing.
-An exclusive listing is marketed solely through one brokerage rather than on the MLS®.
+A seller markets an exclusive listing solely through one brokerage rather than on the MLS®.
 This approach can be helpful in certain situations, such as selling a high-profile property quietly, testing buyer interest before going public, or maintaining more control over who visits the home.

-Exclusive listings can limit the number of potential buyers who see the property, which may reduce competition and affect the final sale price.
-For this reason, they are generally used only when there is a strategic reason to do so, and always after a clear conversation between the seller and their REALTOR®.
+Exclusive listings can limit the number of potential buyers who see the property, potentially reducing competition and affecting the final sale price.
+Sellers and their REALTORS® use exclusive listings only when a strategic reason prompts it, after they have had a coherent conversation.

 In Kingston, there are also strict rules around signage.
-REALTORS® are not allowed to post “exclusive” or “coming soon” signs if the property is already listed on the MLS®.
-These rules ensure that all listings are marketed fairly and transparently, and that buyers are not misled.
+REALTORS® cannot post “exclusive” or “coming soon” signs when the MLS® lists the property.
+These rules ensure fair and transparent marketing for all listings and prevent misleading buyers.

-Understanding the difference between MLS® and exclusive listings helps you make an informed decision about how your home will be marketed and ensures your property reaches the right buyers in the most effective way.
+Understanding the difference between MLS® and exclusive listings empowers you to decide how to market your home and guarantees your property will reach the appropriate buyers most effectively.

 Beyond Paperwork: REALTORS® as Connectors